clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

 - A generalizable egovision multimodal world model for fine-grained ego-motion, object dynamics, and scene composition control [[paper]](https://doi.org/10.48550/arXiv.2412.11198)
 - Video prediction models as rewards for reinforcement learning [[paper]](https://arxiv.org/abs/2305.14343)
 - UniSim: Learning Interactive Real-World Simulators [[paper]](https://arxiv.org/abs/2310.06114)

+### Modality

+This section focuses on the classification of the five types of generative AI models used in RL with an emphasis on how their input/output modalities shape their role within RL frameworks.
+These modalities vary across models: LLMs process text; VLMs combine visual and textual data; diffusion models handle a range of low-level and sensory modalities; world models integrate multiple modalities and generate internal representations.
+In the following, we analyze how these modality choices translate into trade-offs between abstraction and grounding, diversity and specificity for RL tasks, and ease of integration with RL agents.

+#### 1. Trade-offs Between Abstraction and Grounding
 -